Masters in Biology Medical Science (MBMS) Concentration

 PLEASE NOTE THAT THESE DEADLINES DIFFER FROM THE OTHER MASTER’S DEGREE CONCENTRATIONS!!!!

-Incomplete files and/or files submitted after the deadline will not be reviewed.
+Incomplete files, files that do not make the GPA and test score minimums, and/or files submitted after the deadline will not be reviewed.
 This a competitive program and applicants must meet the requirements listed above to be considered.
 Selections are also based on enrollment capacity.

 GSU Master’s students seeking to switch into MBMS concentration must resubmit their application in the next cycle, specifying MBMS as their primary choice.
 Their files will be reviewed alongside new applicants.